 Say you and your doctor agree that testosterone replacement therapy is your best course of action.
 Hone offers the treatment via several options, including:

 - Subcutaneous injection, in which you inject your testosterone dosage into the fat layer of your belly

-- Topical application, which you administer cream to your scrotal skin
+- Topical application, like creams or gels, which you administer to your scrotal skin

 - Troche, a sublingual option in which testosterone is in the form of a lozenge you let dissolve under your tongue